jdonaldson/golgi/Readme.md

 ```

 ## Abstract type route arguments
-It's possible for routes to accept Abstract types!
-The Abstract type must unify
+It's possible for routes to accept *abstract* types!
+The abstract type must unify
 with one of the four basic value types.
 This opens up a lot of
 possibilities for automated instantiation and reduction of boilerplate: